-Students will develop an extended definition of a theory or concept related to the course theme.
+Students will develop a carefully crafted extended definition of a theory or concept related to the course theme.
 Students will analyze how their chosen theory or concept has been used and defined (or misused and misdefined) before providing their own analysis and critique.
-The definition should explain the theory or concept's relevance to film studies.
-Students must provide a visual example (still image or clip) and describe how that visual illustrates or explains the term.
+The definition should explain the theory or concept's relevance to the cultural study of animals.
+Students are encouraged to provide a visual example (still image or clip) and describe how that visual illustrates or explains the term.
+Students will be provided with a list of possible terms from which to choose.
+Students can select a term not included on the pre-approved list, but must confirm their selection with the instructor.

-Critical Analysis of a Representative Text 1500-1700 words 150 points
+Critical Analysis of News Coverage 1500-1700 words 150 points